-Figure 4 shows a morph between two models of a common genus - a bunny and a sphere.
-Figure 7a and 9 are examples where the genus changes.
+Figure 4 shows a morph between two models of a common genus-a bunny and a sphere.
+Figures 7a and 9 are examples where the genus changes.
 These morphs were generated using Turk and O'Brien's variational implicit method.
 In Figures 3 and 10, we have used Payne and Toga's distance field interpolation algorithm.
-Note that we have used spatial warping using thin-plate radial basis functions as described in [Cohen-Or et al. 1997] to constrain the cow to horse morph so that the nose of the cow morphs into that of the horse.
+Note that we have used spatial warping using thin-plate radial basis functions as described in Cohen-Or et al. [1998] to constrain the cow to horse morph so that the nose of the cow morphs into that of the horse.
+All of these mappings were produced entirely automatically-no user intervention was required to define the mappings, even in the case of genus changes.
+The running times to create the mappings are reasonable.
+Table II gives the solution times for both PDEs.
+All of the PDE solutions are on the order of minutes for even our largest models.
+Note that the cow to horse

 Fig. 9.
-One sphere splitting into two - a morph involving object splitting.
+One sphere splitting into two-a morph involving object splitting.
 The two poles of the original Earth merge to form monopoles in each of the new spheres.